 1.)
 All potential adopters will be required to fill out an Adoption Application.
 We work hard at placing all of our rescued animals in the best suitable home possible.
 We want to ensure the absolute best fit to ensure these sweet babies will be adopted to their forever home and will never have to worry about being homeless again.

-**Please be sure that you vet ref has your approval to give us information about your current pets.
+**Please be sure that your vet reference has your approval to give us information about your current pets.

-BEFORE you can meet any of our dogs, you must be approved to adopt.
+BEFORE you can meet any of our dogs(besides at our Monthly Adoption Events), you must be approved to adopt.
 This means you must fill out and submit an application.
 A vet check or a reference check is then completed and if that goes well a home visit may be requested.
 The entire process takes 3-7 days normally, depending on your location.
 If we do not have anyone in your area to do your home visit we will ask you to reach out to local vets offices, shelters, and rescues to get this done.

 Please do not apply to adopt a dog if you are not prepared to welcome it into your home within two weeks of applying.
-We do not hold dogs and we adopt them out on a first come first served basis based on a completed adoption process.
+We do not hold dogs and we adopt them out on a first come first served basis based on a completed and approved application process.